 There are many algorithms for the byzantine agreement problem.
 For example the Queen Algorithm [BG89] which has a better runtime than the King algorithm [BGP89], but tolerates less failures.
 That byzantine agreement requires at least f+1 many rounds was shown by Dolev and Strong [DS83], based on a more complicated proof from Fischer and Lynch [FL82].

 While many algorithms for the synchronous model have been around for a long time, the asynchronous model is a lot harder.
-The only results were by Ben-Or and Bracha.
-Ben-Or [Ben83] was able to tolerate f < n/5.
-Bracha [BT85]
+The only results were by

-BIBLIOGRAPHY 35
+BIBLIOGRAPHY 99